hermanlintvelt/aws-java-serverless/README.md

 ## 5. Securing Credentials

 Managing secure credentials (e.g. credentials to integrate other services, etc) can be painful.
 The *AWS SSM*'s _Paramater Store_ is an easy to use service for storing credentials needed by your serverless code.

+See code in `aws-java-roadmaps-api-5` folder.

 1. Add super secret key `/development/mysecrets/apikey` to SSM: